A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems: Hypergame Theory

 \begin{itemize} \item $G_2$ is Agent 1's perceived game: \begin{itemize} \item $N_1 = \{1,2\}$; \item $A_{11} = A_{12} = \{\text{Rock}, \text{Paper}, \text{Scissors}\}$; \item $R_{11}=R_{12}=$

 \end{itemize} \item $G_2$ is Agent 2's perceived game: \begin{itemize} \item $N_2 = \{1,2\}$; \item $A_{21}=A_{22}=\{\text{Rock}, \text{Paper}\}$; \item $R_{21}=R_{22}=$

 \end{itemize} \end{itemize}

-This example captures a situation where Scissors is not recognized as an available action by Agent 2, whereas Agent 1 perceives the complete action space.
-This form of perceptual asymmetry mirrors the classic "Fall of France" hypergame analysis~\citep{BennettDando1979}.
+This example captures a situation in which Scissors is not recognised as an available action by Agent 2, whereas Agent 1 perceives the complete action space.
+This form of perceptual asymmetry mirrors the classic ``Fall of France'' hypergame analysis~\citep{BennettDando1979}.
 The resulting discrepancy in perceived game structure can lead to unexpected outcomes -- referred to in hypergame theory as \textit{strategic surprise}~\citep{Bennett1980}.